Task Force for the Future

 - Dennis Slavin, Academic Affairs

-- Don Waisanen, Marxe School of Public and International Affairs
+- Don Waisanen, Marxe School of Public & International Affairs

 - Leanna Yip, Office of Communications, Marketing, & Public Affairs